09 Jun 2017

 His innovative research could support both the fishing industry and the conservation of sharks.
 His experiments with sharks in tanks have found they behave differently around powerful magnets.
 These may be used to help fishermen to sustain their catch and protect sharks from being an incidental catch.

 Marine science wasn’t Rahman’s first choice of study.
-Growing up in the Central Java town of Pekalongan, Rahman had wanted to study chemistry, but he failed to secure a place through the highly competitive invitation-only scheme.
+Growing up in the East Java town of Lamongan, Rahman had wanted to study chemistry, but he failed to secure a place through the highly competitive invitation-only scheme.
 Instead, he dived into marine fishery at the University of Brawijaya through the state exam.

 The 32-year-old said that while studying for his Master’s degree in Applied Science (Marine Environment) at the University of Tasmania, he noted that many lobster fishermen were having difficulties with sharks entering the lobster traps.

 The sharks were attracted to the traps by the bait or by the lobsters, but then became trapped as well.

 “When the sharks enter the fishing gear, the lobsters won’t enter.
 One of the ways to prevent the sharks from entering the traps is by using magnets,” said Rahman, who has returned to the University of Brawijaya as a lecturer.

 Sharks have the ability to detect weak electromagnetic fields but there is only so much they can tolerate.
 Any electromagnetic wave beyond their level of tolerance will cause discomfort to sharks and drive them away, Rahman said.

 Deterring the sharks from entering the lobster traps could save their lives and could help the fishermen get their main catch.

 He hopes to undertake similar research in Indonesia where many traditional fishermen are using longline fishing – locally known as Rawai – and have also reported the intrusion of sharks.